Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

 ### When do you send the upgrade notifications?

-The first upgrade notifications will be created about 60 to 90 minutes before an actual upgrade operation starts.
+The first notifications will be created about 60 to 90 minutes before an actual upgrade operation starts.
 We don't create notifications anything earlier due to some limitations at this moment.

 Once the upgrade starts, we send in-progress notifications every 12 hours until the operation completes.
 After it's finished we send a notification of completion.

+### Is it in preview now?

+Yes, it's in preview.
+There is no GA date planned yet.

 ### Can we get notifications earlier, like one day before?

-No. At this point from 60 minutes to 90 minutes is the earliest timing of upgrade notifications.
+No. At this point from 60 minutes to 90 minutes is the earliest timing of notifications.

 ### Is it only available for ASEs?

 Yes, currently it is only available for ASEs.
-We are actively working on enabling it for all public Azure.
+We are actively working on enabling it for other App Service SKUs.

 ### Can we invoke my Azure Function when a notification comes?

 Yes, you can set up action to trigger your Azure Function or Logic App.
 Please see [Logic App sample for automatic traffic diversion for Azure App Service](https://github.com/Azure-Samples/azure-logic-app-traffic-update-samples) as example.

-To see the data format of the upgrade notifications, refer to [Common alert schema definitions](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-common-schema-definitions#:~:text=Essentials%20%20%20%20Field%20%20%20,the%20alert%20...%20%209%20more%20rows%20).
+To see the data format of the notifications, refer to [Common alert schema definitions](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-common-schema-definitions#:~:text=Essentials%20%20%20%20Field%20%20%20,the%20alert%20...%20%209%20more%20rows%20).